How To Remove A Hacker From My Phone

 This constant activity drains the battery much faster than usual and it is one of the most dependable ways of knowing someone has hacked you.

-2. Hot Battery When In Sleep Mode
+2. Hot Battery In Sleep Mode

 It is not unusual for a mobile devices to become warm, or even hot, during normal or extended use.
 This is especially true for long video game sessions, video calls, or even web browsing.
 The phone gets warm to the touch because the processor is working harder and using more power than normal.